Model theory of differential-henselian pre-$H$-fields: Preliminaries

-Now suppose that $K$ is a valued differential field with nontrivial valuation and derivation; we continue to assume this throughout the paper.
-Relating the valuation and the derivation, we impose throughout most of this paper the condition that $K$ has \emph{small derivation}, which means that $\der\cao \subseteq \cao$.
-In this case, $\der\ca O \subseteq \ca O$ \cite[Lemma~4.4.2]{adamtt}, so $\der$ induces a derivation on $\bm k$, and $\der$ is continuous with respect to the valuation topology on $K$ \cite[Lemma~4.4.6]{adamtt}.
-If $K$ has small derivation, we always construe $\bm k$ as a differential field with this induced derivation and are typically interested in the case that it is nontrivial, as happens when $\bm k$ is \emph{linearly surjective}: for all $a_0, \dots, a_r \in \bm k$, the equation $a_0 + a_1 y + a_2y' + \dots + a_r y^{(r)} = 0$ has a solution in $\bm k$.
-We say that $K$ is \emph{differential-henselian} (\emph{$\d$-henselian} for short) if $K$ has small derivation and: \begin{enumerate} \item[(DH1)] $\bm k$ is linearly surjective; \item[(DH2)] whenever $P \in \ca O\{Y\}$ satisfies $P_0 \prec 1$ and $P_1 \asymp 1$, there is $y \prec 1$ with $P(y) = 0$. \end{enumerate}
+\begin{ass} Suppose for the rest of the paper that $K$ is (at least) a valued differential field, unless stated otherwise. \end{ass} Relating the valuation and the derivation, we impose throughout most of this paper the condition that $K$ has \deft{small derivation}, which means that $\der\cao \subseteq \cao$.
+If $K$ has small derivation, $\der\ca O \subseteq \ca O$ \cite[Lemma~4.4.2]{adamtt}, so $\der$ induces a derivation on $\bm k$, and we always construe $\bm k$ as a differential field with this induced derivation.
+In contrast to the main results of \cite{adamtt}, we are interested in the case that it is nontrivial.
+We call $\bm k$ \deft{linearly surjective} if for all $a_0, \dots, a_r \in \bm k$ with $a_r \neq 0$, the equation $1 + a_0y + a_1y' + \dots + a_r y^{(r)} = 0$ has a solution in $\bm k$.
+We call $K$ \deft{differential-henselian} (\deft{$\d$-henselian} for short) if $K$ has small derivation and: \begin{enumerate}[label=(DH\arabic*)] \item $\bm k$ is linearly surjective; \item whenever $P \in \ca O\{Y\}$ of order $r$ satisfies there is $y \prec 1$ in $K$ with $P(y) = 0$. \end{enumerate} Differential-henselianity, a generalization of henselianity to valued differential fields with small derivation, was introduced in \cite{scanlon} and studied more systematically in \cite{adamtt}.

-Differential-henselianity was introduced by T.\ Scanlon in \cite{scanlon,scanlonfrob} and studied more systematically in \cite{adamtt}.
-It is closely connected to the notion of differential-algebraic maximality, for which we first need to discuss certain kinds of extensions.
-Given an extension $L$ of $K$, we identify $\Gamma$ with a subgroup of $\Gamma_L$ and $\bm k$ with a subfield of $\bm k_L$ in the obvious way.
-Here and throughout we use the word \emph{extension} in the following way: if $F$ is a valued differential field, ``extension of $F$'' means ``valued differential field extension of $F$;'' if $F$ is an ordered valued differential field, ``extension of $F$'' means ``ordered valued differential field extension of $F$;'' etc. Where there is particular danger of confusion, we make explicit the kind of extension meant.
-The words ``embedding,'' ``isomorphic,'' and ``isomorphism'' are used similarly.